Salt Flats and Starry Nights: Guide to Surviving the Atacama Desert in Chile

 While standing in the middle of the Atacama Desert, with its immense skies and vast expanses of dusty land, it’s easy to feel like you’re on another planet.
 Below your feet, the dry earth forms otherworldly textures; unusual land formations are separated by wind-swept planes; rocky canyons, whose walls are colored in rare hues of pink, yellow, green, or even blue, crackle and pop as they expand during the hot sun and constrict during the cold desert nights.
 Snow-capped volcanoes, many of which are active, dot the landscape around the Salar de Atacama – one of the largest salt flats in the world, which looks like the surface of the moon with its bumpy salt mounds and mirror-like pools of salt-rich water.
 The rock formations of the Moon Valley near San Pedro de Atacama are also famous for their lunar appearance.
 It’s no surprise, then, that NASA uses the Atacama Desert as a research analogue for Mars.

 This immense desert might look sparse on first glance, but the dry environment sustains a tremendous amount of life.
 Algae, hardy plants and cacti manage to live in the region.
 On the rare occasion that it does rain, the Atacama explodes in purple and pink shades as part of the flowering desert phenomenon.
-As for Atacama desert wildlife, this arid land home to chinchillas, vicuñas (South American camels), guanacos and even wild donkeys.
+As for Atacama desert wildlife, this arid land is home to chinchillas, vicuñas (South American camels), guanacos and even wild donkeys.
 Flocks of coral-colored flamingos congregate in the saline pools of water.
-These animal sightings make the Atacama Desert the perfect place for wildlife lovers to use that pair of old binoculars.
+These animal sightings make the Atacama Desert the perfect place for wildlife lovers to put their binoculars to use.

 Visitors Feel Completely Off the Grid in the Atacama Desert